ivaliullinbars/archive/README.md

 It does not work on these platforms:

+* On OS X iso formats are unsupported.
+The version of libarchive distributed with both 10.8 and 10.9 seems to have trouble with all iso derivatives.
+  Patches welcome for fixes!

 * SmartOS "base64 1.9.1".
 The version of libarchive they distribute via pkgsrc is broken, see this URL: